 If you are a J-1 visa holder planning to marry a U.S. green card holder (lawful permanent resident), you yourself might eventually be eligible for a family-based U.S. green card.
-However, it's highly likely you will need to spend at least a few years outside the United States first, particularly if your J-1 stay has run out, for the following three reasons:
+However, it's quite likely you will need to spend at least a few years outside the United States first, particularly if your permitted J-1 stay has already run out, for the following three reasons:

-Fortunately, you don't have to add up all the time delays described above into one grand total, but can wait them out simultaneously, as we'll explain in this article.
+Fortunately, you don't have to add up all the potential time delays described above into one grand total, but can wait them out simultaneously, as we'll explain in this article.

 For more information, see Applying for a Green Card Based on Marriage to a U.S. Lawful Permanent Resident.

 The J-1 visa was created in order to foster international exchanges of knowledge.
 For that reason, you might be expected to return home and share that knowledge once your permitted stay under a J-1 visa expires; particularly if your home country helped fund your U.S. stay.
 There's a good chance that your J-1 visa came with an automatic requirement that you return home, and stay there, for two years following your U.S. stay before attempting to return to the United States.

-Due to many legal consequences, it is never advisable to remain in the United States beyond the permitted time on a visa.
+Due to many legal consequences, it is never advisable to remain in the United States beyond the permitted time under a visa.
 Once your permitted stay expires (usually shown on a Form I-94), your visa is automatically cancelled and you are in the U.S. unlawfully.
-Many people who overstay feel like they are getting away with something when no one from the immigration department shows up to deport them, not realizing that the consequences usually come later.
+Many people who overstay feel like they are getting away with something when no one from any U.S. immigration department shows up to deport them, not realizing that the consequences usually come later.

 For example, if you stay beyond your expected departure date by six months, and then leave the U.S. (as you'll most likely have to do), you will not be allowed to return to the U.S. for three years, despite your marriage.
 If your overstay lasts a year or more, you will not be allowed to return for ten years.